Subcategory (RNA class) for RPPH1 Gene

 GeneCards Summary for RPPH1 Gene

-RPPH1 (Ribonuclease P RNA Component H1) is a RNA Gene, and belongs to lncRNA RNA class.
+RPPH1 (Ribonuclease P RNA Component H1) is an RNA Gene, and is affiliated with the lncRNA class.

 fRNAdb sequence ontologies for RPPH1 Gene